* This is the Consumer Version. *

 Overgrowth of bacteria in part of the small intestine

-Malabsorption disorders (such as inflammatory bowel disease, celiac disease, or certain pancreatic disorders)
+Impaired absorption (malabsorption disorders such as inflammatory bowel disease, celiac disease, or certain pancreatic disorders)

 Surgery that removes the part of the small intestine where vitamin B12 is absorbed